lrtibbetts/notes/Misc web tech.md

 ##### Bundlers
 - Webpack: module bundler for JS.
 It takes modules with dependencies and generates static assets representing those modules.
 Supports ES Modules and CommonJS
 	- [Hot module replacement (HMR)](https://webpack.js.org/guides/hot-module-replacement/): allows modules to be updated at runtime without the need for a full refresh.
 Should only be used in development
 - rollup.js: also a module bundler for JS.
 Uses ES Modules (not CommonJS).
-Doesn't handle node modules ([plugin](https://www.npmjs.com/package/@rollup/plugin-node-resolve) for resolving node modules).
+Doesn't handle node modules ([plugin](https://www.npmjs.com/package/@rollup/plugin-node-resolve)).
 Does not support HMR.
 - Parcel: another bundler. "zero configuration".
 	- Hot reloading
-	- Written in  (built on swc)
+	- Written in Rust (built on swc)
 	- Automatically handles JSX, [[TypeScript]]